jonnyhoeven/workshop/WORKSHOP.md

 ## Create your own namespace

-Let's create a new namespace and deploy an application to it.
+Let's create a new namespace and deploy an application in the `workshop` namespace.
-Let's call it `workshop`.

 ```bash
 kubectl create namespace workshop